-Giorgio Rivetti’s magic touch with Moscato, Barbera, Nebbiolo and, more recently, Sangiovese, Colorino, Vermentino and Sangiovese Rose has taken the wine world by storm.
-He produces approachable yet age-worthy wines that command the attention of wine critics and consumers alike, year-in and year-out; their lushness, concentration, aromatics and length are unrivaled.
+Giorgio Rivetti’s magic touch with Moscato, Barbera, and Nebbiolo has taken the wine world by storm.
+He produces approachable yet age-worth wines that command the attention of wine critics and consumers alike, year-in and year-out; their lushness, concentration, aromatics and length are unrivaled.
 Giorgio’s speedy ascent, from Moscato producer in the 1970’s, to venerated Barbaresco and Barolo vigneron today, is studded with success.

 Campè, Grinzane Cavour, Piedmont

-LA SPINETTA Castagnole is the original cellar, located in the Asti area northwest of Alba.
-Surrounded by 70 hectares of Moscato and Barbera d’Asti vineyards, this is the place where LA SPINETTA was founded in 1977.
+Castagnole is La Spinetta’s original cellar, located in the Asti area northwest of Alba.
+Surrounded by 70 hectares of Moscato and Barbera d’Asti vineyards, this is the place where La Spinetta was founded in 1977.

 The Rivettis remodeled and expanded the cellar and winery in the mid-1980s.
 Though more modern in style, cathedral ceilings and an open space characterize the impressive barrique cellar.
 The original barrel room was once used as the tasting room, but a new space was added in 2010.

-Today our Castagnole Lanze cellar is the heart of our Moscato, Barbaresco and Barbera Cà di Pian production, though we also vinify our two white wines, Lidia Chardonnay and Langhe Bianco, Pin and Barbera d’Asti Superiore Bionzo here.
+Today La Spinetta’s Castagnole Lanze cellar is the heart of Moscato, Barbaresco and Barbera Ca di Pian production, though other wines such as Lidia Chardonnay, Langhe Bianco, Pin, and Barbera d’Asti Superiore Bionzo are also vinified here.

 “We are farmers” says Giorgio Rivetti.
 “That means first and foremost, we respect the land, we don’t kill it using chemicals or over-produce.
 We work with our hands, not machines, organically, patiently.
 This is the only way I know how to make wine.”